How to watch the Xbox Game Showcase livestream and what to expect

 How to watch the Xbox Game Showcase

 The Xbox Games Showcase is airing this Thursday, July 23 at 9 am Pacific.
-That's 12 pm Eastern, and 5 pm in the UK.
+That's 12 pm Eastern, 5 pm in the UK, and Friday 2 am AEST in Australia.
 You can catch it on Twitch or YouTube (embedded above).
 There are a bunch of different versions of the YouTube stream in different languages, too, including American Sign Language and with English captions—find those here.

 #XboxGamesShowcaseThursday, July 23🇺🇸 9 AM PT🇲🇽 11 AM Mexico City🇺🇸 12 PM ET🇧🇷 1 PM São Paulo🇬🇧 5 PM UK🇿🇦 6 PM Cape Town🇪🇺 6 PM Western Europe🇷🇺 7 PM Moscow🇮🇳 9:30 AM Mumbai🇯🇵 1 AM Tokyo (July 24)🇦🇺 2 AM Sydney (July 24)https://t.co/2McKgywm8iJuly 22, 2020